Alfakynz/WildLight/README.md

 # 🌲 WildLight resource pack

-# ⚠️ This branch is not supported, the resource pack has been moved to the mod branch ⚠️
+# ⚠️ This branch is not maintened, the resource pack has been moved to the mod branch ⚠️

 This resource pack is designed to fix some interface elements that don't diplay correctly in the WildLight modpack.